ornl-ndav/ortep/README.md

 # ortep

 This is a re-hosting of the ORTEP software originally found at [ORNL](http://web.ornl.gov/sci/ortep/ortep.html).
+The newly hosted website is located [here](https://ornl-ndav.github.io/ortep/ortep.html).

 Building
 ========